formulahendry/vscode-code-runner/README.md

     "code-runner.defaultLanguage": "javascript"
 }
 ```
 **For the default language:** It should be set with language id defined in [VS Code](https://github.com/Microsoft/vscode/tree/master/extensions).
-The languages you could set are `javascript, php, python, perl, ruby, go, lua, groovy, powershell, bat, shellscript, fsharp, csharp, vbscript`
+The languages you could set are `javascript, php, python, perl, ruby, go, lua, groovy, powershell, bat, shellscript, fsharp, csharp, vbscript, typescript, coffeescript`

 Also, you could set the executor per file extension:
 ```json